Weekly Review: Preferred Stock CEFs

 Source: CEFConnect.com

-What we concluded is that the typical Preferred Stock closed-end fund has an expense ratio in the range of 0.66% to 1.45%.
-Personally for me, a management fee over 1% is quite high.
+What we concluded is that the typical Preferred Stock closed-end fund has an expense ratio in the range of 0.86% to 1.45%.
+I will not stop saying that these management fees are quite high for me.
 While building a Fixed Income portfolio does require some knowledge, it definitely is not a task that would justify anything much higher than 1%.

 3. 5-year Return on NAV: